-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed by the Registrant [X] Filed by a Party other than the Registrant [] Check the appropriate box: [] Preliminary Proxy Statement [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 FIRST EMPIRE STATE CORPORATION (Name of Registrant as Specified in its Charter) Richard A. Lammert, Esq.
-Senior Vice President, General Counsel and Secretary One M&T Plaza Buffalo, New York 14240 (716) 842-5390 (Name of Person Filing Proxy Statement) Payment of Filing Fee (Check the appropriate box): [X] \$125 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), or 14a-6(j)(2). [] \$500 per each party to the controversy pursuant to Exchange Act Rule $14a-6(i)(3)$. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11 Title of each class of securities to which transaction applies: Not applicable.
+SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 Filed by the Registrant X Filed by a Party other than the Registrant Check the appropriate box: Preliminary Proxy Statement Confidential for Use of the Commission Only (as permitted by Rule 14a- 6(e)(2)) X Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 FIRST EMPIRE STATE CORPORATION (Name of Registrant as Specified in its Charter) Richard A. Lammert, Esq.
+Senior Vice President, General Counsel and Secretary One M&T Plaza Buffalo, New York 14240 (716) 842-5390 (Name of Person Filing Proxy Statement) Payment of Filing Fee (Check the appropriate box): X \$125 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), or 14a-6(j)(2) or Item 22(a)(2) of Schedule 14A. \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(i)(3).
+Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+Title of each class of securities to which transaction applies: Not applicable.
 2) Aggregate number of securities to which transaction applies: Not applicable.
 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: Not applicable.
-4) Proposed maximum aggregate value of transaction: Not applicable. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee wa paid previously.
+4) Proposed maximum aggregate value of transaction: Not applicable.
+5) Total fee paid: \$125 Fee paid previously with preliminary materials Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
 1) Amount previously paid: Not applicable.
 2) Form, Schedule or Registration Statement No. Not applicable.
 3) Filing party: Not applicable.
 4) Date filed: Not applicable.